Stuartpkd/Brush-Bucket/README.md

 * [Bootstrap](https://getbootstrap.com/ "Bootstrap") – To provide extra styling and out-of-the-box elements e.g. burger menu.
 * [Google Fonts](https://fontawesome.com/ "Google Fonts") – For font used in the site.

+## Validation
+* [W3C HTML Validation Service](https://validator.w3.org/ "W3C HTML") – To validate all the HTML files, including the templates from Django itself, due to editing them.
+* [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/ "W3C CSS") – To validate the “style.css” page as well as the specific css page made to create the Formula 1 teams’ logos.
+* [JSHint](https://jshint.com/ "JSHint") – To validate the code within the “script.js” file.
+* [Python Syntax Checker PEP8](https://www.pythonchecker.com/ "Python Syntax Checker PEP8") – To validate all the Python files, making sure they align with PEP8.
+* [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en "Lighthouse") – To check the website’s performance and accessibility, making sure the best practices are used.